autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 - the `amount` value is `>= 0`
 - the caller's account balance is `>= amount`

-Using `autcli` you can transfer from an ERC20 token contract account, e.g. a Liquid Newton account.
+Using `aut` you can transfer from an ERC20 token contract account, e.g. a Liquid Newton account.

 ### Parameters